Wojciech Giertych, OP

 - Wojciech Giertych OP, “Virtue and Addiction”, Nova et Vetera, English Edition, (Fall 2015), p.
 969-1002.

 Fr.
 Wojciech Giertych, OP, is Professor of Moral Theology at the Angelicum, where he has taught since 1994.
 In 1975, he entered the Polish Province of the Dominican Order.
 He studied theology in Kraków and was ordained a priest in 1981.
 For a number of years Fr.
 Giertych was a professor of moral theology and the Student Master, a formator, in the Dominican House of Studies in Kraków.
 In 1998, Fr.
 Giertych was called to the General Council of the Dominican Order, serving first as the Socius for Central and Eastern Europe, and then as the Socius for the Intellectual Life.
 In 2005, Pope Benedict XVI appointed Fr.
-Giertych the Theologian of the Papal Household – a position he currently holds.
+Giertych the Theologian of the Pontifical Household – a position he currently holds.
 Fr.
 Giertych is also a member of the Pontifical Committee for International Eucharistic Congresses, a consultant to the Congregation for the Doctrine of the Faith, and a consultant to the Congregation for the Causes of Saints.
 He has written a number of books in moral theology.